KenKundert/quantiphy/doc/examples.rst

 As a practical example of the use of RKM codes, imagine wanting a program that creates pin names for an electrical circuit based on a naming convention.
 It would take a table of pin characteristics that are used to create the names.

+..
+This example is not being tested because it fails in python2

 For example::